The Probate Process

 If the decedent’s estate has assets worth $25,000 or less and does not possess any real property, the estate can be administered pursuant to a shortened procedure.
 It is important to note that the dollar limitation and restriction regarding real property applies to only “probate property.”

-This means that even if the individual had assets which exceed these requirements, it may be possible to administer the estate under these simplified procedures.
-With this procedure, no PR is appointed and there is no eight month waiting period.
+This means that even if the individual had assets that exceed these requirements, it may be possible to administer the estate under these simplified procedures.
+With this procedure, no PR is appointed and there is no eight-month waiting period.

-If you have any questions about the probate process or would like assistance in navigating the probate courts, please allow us to help you.
-Call The Nelson Law Firm of Bluffton, LLC, at 843-548-0157 or reach out to us via email us to schedule a consultation.
+If you have any questions about the probate process or would like assistance in navigating the probate courts, please allow me to help you.
+Call The Nelson Law Firm at Bluffton, South Carolina, at 843-548-0157 or reach out to me via email to schedule a consultation.